 - i.
 Where a fence is erected along a property boundary directly adjoining public open space it shall not exceed a maximum height of 1.8 metres for half of the property boundary; any remainder is permitted to a maximum height of 0.9m. - This standard does not apply to any fence within any setback area required under performance standard (e) above. - ii.
-Where a fence is erected on the road frontage, a maximum height of 0.9m applies, unless located in the Aokautere Greenfield Residential Area, in which case a maximum height of 1m within 3m of the front boundary applies.
+Where a fence is erected on the road frontage, a maximum height of 0.9m applies.